spaceship-prompt/spaceship-prompt/docs/sections/docker.md

 The `docker` displays the version of Docker and the current [Docker context via `docker_context` subsection](#docker-context-docker_context).

-This section is shown only in the projects containing a `Dockerfile, `docker-compose.yml`, or another file (s) specified with `COMPOSE_FILE`.
+This section is shown only in the projects containing a `Dockerfile`, `docker-compose.yml`, or another file (s) specified with `COMPOSE_FILE`.
 The environment variable `COMPOSE_PATH_SEPARATOR` is supported too.
 For more information see [Compose CLI environment variables](https://docs.docker.com/compose/reference/envvars/).

 ## Options